-Yellow mustard weed, more commonly called wild mustard (Brassica kaber or Sinapis arvensis), grows as a winter annual weed throughout the western parts of the United States, but a summer annual weed in cooler areas.
+Yellow mustard weed, more commonly called wild mustard (Sinapis arvensis, formerly Brassica kaber), grows as a winter annual weed throughout the western parts of the United States, but a summer annual weed in cooler areas.
 Plants stand about 3 1/2 feet high on thick stalks and bear bright yellow flowers that give way to round, purple to black seeds.
 Although attractive, wild mustard plants can quickly spread throughout thin turfgrass, developing into thick, dense patches that outcompete desirable vegetation.
 Fortunately, you can control unwanted wild mustard plants using mechanical, chemical and cultural control methods.

 Mechanical Control Measures